adaoraeneje/requirement-analysis/README.md

 ### 4: Improves Product Quality
 When requirements are clear and validated, the final product is more likely to meet the user’s needs and expectations, leading to higher customer satisfaction.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several important steps that help ensure the software meets user needs.
+Here are the five key activities involved:

+- **Requirement Gathering:**
+  This is the process of collecting information from stakeholders (e.g., clients, users, managers) about what they want the software to do.
+Techniques include interviews, surveys, and observations.

+- **Requirement Elicitation:**
+  This step goes deeper into understanding what stakeholders really need.
+It often involves discussions, brainstorming, and even creating prototypes to clarify expectations.

+- **Requirement Documentation:**
+  After gathering and understanding the requirements, everything is written down clearly in documents like Software Requirement Specifications (SRS), user stories, or use case descriptions.

+- **Requirement Analysis and Modeling:**
+  This involves reviewing the documented requirements to check for completeness, consistency, and feasibility.
+It may also include creating visual models like flowcharts, diagrams, or data models to better understand the system.

+- **Requirement Validation:**
+  Finally, the requirements are reviewed with stakeholders to make sure everything is correct, clear, and agreed upon before development begins.
+This helps avoid mistakes and costly changes later.